Skip to content

 };

-For the endpoint key, replace YOUR-ORG with your Azure DevOps organization.
 For the repositories key, replace YOUR-PROJECT/YOUR-REPO with your Azure DevOps project and repository.

 Yarn users